Collateral Source Rule | How Does It Work?

 If you have been injured in an accident in Maryland, call us at 800-553-8082 or click here for a free consultation.

 • Plank v.
 Summers: P.G.
-County car accident case that is probably the most cited Maryland case supporting this rule.
-In this case, the Maryland high court allowed the victim to recover the value of medical and hospital services that were gratuitously given to the injured party by the Navy.
+County car accident case is probably the most cited Maryland case supporting this rule.
+In this case, the Maryland high court allowed the victim to recover the value of medical and hospital services that the Navy gave gratuitously given to the injured party.

 • Narayen v.
-Bailey: After a verdict, a doctor filed a Motion for Remittitur requesting a reduction of damages because the plaintiff medical bills had been paid by Blue Cross Blue Shield.
+Bailey: After a verdict, a doctor filed a Motion for Remittitur requesting a reduction of damages because Blue Cross Blue Shield had paid the plaintiff’s medical bills.
 Discusses Maryland law exception in medical malpractice post-verdict proceedings by permitting evidence of such benefits.
 The big key: if there is a reduction, the subrogation rights of the collateral source are eliminated.
 Under this scenario, the collateral source is estopped from seeking reimbursement.

 • MVA v.
-Seidel: Nice statement of law for your brief: The collateral source rule permits an injured person to recover the full amount of his or her provable damages, "regardless of the amount of compensation which the person has received for his injuries from sources unrelated to the tortfeasor."
+Seidel: Nice statement of law for your brief: The collateral source doctrine permits an injured person to recover the full amount of their provable damages, “regardless of the amount of compensation which the person has received for his injuries from sources unrelated to the tortfeasor.”

 Client Reviews